Most browsers have an incognito mode. When you use it, your browser won’t store any information about the websites you

 Your IP address is easy to trace

 The incognito mode doesn’t hide your internet activity from parties who can see your IP address.
 These parties could be websites you visit, your internet provider, or the administrator of the network (e.g. your employer).
 If you go to your Facebook account on your work computer in private mode, your employer can still see this.

 Even government agencies might be able to track your online activities.
 Some official organizations can go to an ISP (Internet Service Provider) to request the internet history and name and address details of specific IP addresses.
 This information can then also be shared with other governments.

-If, while browsing in a private window, you’re still sharing your internet behavior and personal information with websites, ISPs, employers and network operators, your online anonymity isn’t well-protected.
+If, while browsing in a private window, you’re still sharing your internet behavior and personal information with websites, ISPs, employers, and network operators, your online anonymity isn’t well-protected.
 That’s why it’s much better to use a VPN to protect your online anonymity.
 If not, use proxy sites to mask your IP.